Gynko/leetcodechallenges/README.md

 # 1. Purpose

-This website allows me to showcase to a potential recruiter my skills when it comes to algorithms and Javascript, as well as showing my process when solving them.
+This website allows me to showcase to a potential recruiter my skills when it comes to algorithms and Javascript.

 # 2. Features / content